Array Functions

 Arrays

-Nette\Utils\Arrays is a static class, which contains a handful of handy array functions.
+Nette\Utils\Arrays is a static class containing useful functions for working with arrays.
 Its equivalent for iterators is Nette\Utils\Iterables.

 use Nette\Utils\Arrays;